Begin by taking Step 1:

 Interested in STEM outreach?
-Consider the new STEM Education Certificate where students learn how to effectively communicate STEM related concepts.
-The STEM Education Certificate provides graduates with an important communication skill set useful in business, industry, government, and elsewhere.
+Consider the STEM Education Certificate where students learn how to effectively communicate STEM related concepts.
+The STEM Education Certificate provides graduates with an important communication skill set useful in industry, academia, medicine, and other fields.

 Have you heard about the Middle School Mathematics Licensure Program?
 This is an innovative new track for non-math majors interested in teaching mathematics in the middle grades, 6-8.
 For more information about sample courses, visit the School of Education website.

 CU Teach students may be eligible for a number of scholarships including Americorps and Noyce Fellowship.
 More detailed CU Teach scholarship information.

 More detailed scholarship and financial aid information for all programs in the School of Education.